FB

 Socket Heads:

 Why are Socket Heads stronger?
-Some say it’s so the sockets don’t strip with the relatively small wrenches, others say it’s to minimize the number of bolts that have to be produced.
-Still others say it’s because you can’t really mark them very well.
-Whatever the reason, it’s just a good thing to keep in the back of your mind.
+Some say it is so the sockets don’t strip with the relatively small wrenches, others say it is to minimize the number of bolts that have to be produced.
+Still others say it is because you cannot really mark them very well.
+Whatever the reason, it is just a good thing to keep in the back of your mind.
 Socket head bolts are really strong.

 Additionally, socket heads come in several varieties – like the one above, or flat head, or button head, etc..